Posts Tagged With: Taqueria el gallo azteca

 Giove

 Italian – Pass.
 Its essentially one giant “Little Italy”, red sauce orgy.
-Nothing really wrong with that, as many of them are actually pretty good at what they do.
-But its 2018 and SI still doesnt really have any sort of regional Italian-Italian cooking.
-Capizzi and Enoteca Maria are probably the closest and the only ones I would consider on the island today.
+Nothing really wrong with that, as many of them are actually pretty good at what they do like Piccolino on Amboy and Brother’s as a casual takeout.
+But SI still doesnt really have any sort of regional Italian-Italian cooking.
+Enoteca Maria is probably the closest and the only ones I would consider.

 MexicanTaqueria el gallo azteca in St George is not only the best on the island, but some of the best tacos I’ve had in NYC.
 You can combine it with New Asha nearby for a mini best of SI food crawl.
-The new half Peruvian Zabrosura is looking promising after my lone lunch.
-And the same goes for Tamales Martita which is attracting plenty of locals Mexicans, some of whom from the days when the owner used to feed the ball troops with her Tamale cart.
-Otherwise, some average to mediocre places throughout I wont mention.
+Other than that there’s not much really.
+We usually go to Sunset Park but if we opt to stay on the island, Sofia’s Taqueria on Amboy is good for what it is

 Taqueria el gallo azteca